 Then I let it go, and I started writing random short stories, aiming to simply practice writing stories that are captivating.

 A solo show takes years to develop, so it’s not something you pursue until the magical idea hits you.
 Within a few months of doing random mini-projects, the idea landed.
 I followed the idea, and it turned into a solo show that became a 10-year project.
 (Yes, you read that right.
 10 years!)

 I’ve applied this process many times over the years; it’s how I’ve cultivated every project that was a joy to create.

-Using this process I ended up creating a passion project film about a photographer and visual artist.
-I knew that I wanted to make something about an artist, so I put that in my mind as a request.
+Using this process, I ended up creating a passion project film about a photographer and visual artist.
+I knew I wanted to make something about an artist, so I put that in my mind as a request.
 Then I let it go and went on with my life.
 A few months later, I stumbled upon the work of an artist that I became obsessed with.
 A few months after that, I made a short film about her work.

 This is the video I made after consulting the muse a few years back.

 More recently, I’ve finally landed on the next passion project that I’m going to pursue.

 Sorry, I can’t tell you what it is because it’s not healthy to widely announce ideas when they’re in their infancy.
 Take note of that.